marcosmirandabeltran/translationTester/README.md

 # UNDER DEVELOPMENT, fully functional POC:

+Everyone is welcome to contribute, just create a branch and do a PR, I will review it ASAP, it only requires some business understanding of localization as a service (LAAS) and Scala + Akka

+TODO: Delete local folders from the repo
+Add unit testing (use Akka Testkit)

 The purpose of this microservice, its expose a number of different API's for the Software UI testing of different projects.

 For a given JSON localization file (key: String) or a given segment, and a particular target-language the application should reply with the original segment with local characters of the target language and a expansion factor applied.